 - During the ignition, no pressure could build up due to the large nozzle throat.

-This was sort of planned.
+This was planned.
 If the time was available I would have fabricated at least 10 grains and nozzles to test.

-2.Towards the end of the uncut video, it was realised our O2 was running out.
+2.Towards the end of the uncut video, it was realized our O2 was running out.

 We just need to buy a new tank.